Len Scott: North Shore Albions

-In 1937 the Devonport United club decided to revert back to their original name which was North Shore Albions.
+In 1937 the Devonport United club decided to revert to their original name which was North Shore Albions.
 They had adopted the name ‘Devonport United' many years earlier after a merger with their neighbours Sunnyside.
 In 14 matches for them Scott scored 5 tries.
-His first two came in a match against Marist on April 24 and the first was significant as it was the 100th try of his career for his club.
+His first two came in a match against Marist on 24 April and the first was significant as it was the 100th try of his career for his club.
 He became the first player in the history of Auckland Rugby League to achieve this feat.
 The Auckland Star remarked after the match that "two fine tries by Len Scott, one of the most prolific scoring wingers in the code, turned the scales in favour of North Shore".
 He uncharacteristically went 4 matches without scoring before standing down for an injury in a round 5 match.
-He scored a try from halfway against Newton on June 12 which was described as a "typical try" for him.
+He scored a try from halfway against Newton on 12 June which was described as a "typical try" for him.
 After a round 10 win over City the New Zealand Herald said that Scott "showed a lot of dash on the wing.
 His form is still good and he should be considered for representative honours".
 Scott missed selection for the New Zealand trial match which had been organised for the selectors to choose the New Zealand side to play Australia.
 The Herald suggested "the omission of L. Scott, the North Shore winger, comes as a surprise.
 Scott has shown better form this season than at any stage of his career and his speed alone should have been a deciding factor in comparing him with the wings chosen".
 Scott then played a match against Newton before missing 5 straight games, though the reason is unknown.
 He did however return to the side to play in their last match of the season which was their Phelan Shield final win, 16-10 over Mount Albert.
 He was said to have played "safely".